My first Georgia trip, back in 2011, changed my travelling forever.

 Since the end of the 18th century Georgia was under the Russian rule, it was also part of the Soviet Union (btw, did you know that Stalin was born in Gori, Georgia and his full name was Ioseb Besarionis dze Jughashvili?).

-While everyone is raving about wines from such exotic destinations like New Zealand, South Africa or Argentina it’s Georgian wine that deserves the attention.
 Not only it’s really good, it also has a long history.
-Did you know that the wine was produced in the area already in the 6th century BC (however the oldest winery in the world can be found in the neighboring Armenia)?
+Did you know that the wine was produced in the area already in the 6th century BC?

 Batumi, the seaside resort, is more than just the beach and funky architecture.
 The city has a charming old town, amazing botanical garden, some good street art around and lush mountains surrounding the city.

 Kutaisi is often overlooked by tourists but second biggest city in Georgia is worth your time too, it’s such a pleasant and offbeat destination.

 These cities are a perfect example that Georgia is more than its beautiful nature.

 Due to the recent conflicts and weak economy there are numerous places that once, in full glory, were impressing masses and now are decaying, forgotten by many.

 The perfect example here is Tskaltubo, a former spa town located just a short ride away from Kutaisi.

 Back in the golden times even Stalin used to come here for the treatment, now the fancy sanatoriums, a stunning example of Soviet architecture, are either abandoned or home to IDPs from Abkhazia.

 You can even find lots of old abandoned houses in the Old Tbilisi and even if they are slowly being renovated it still breaks my heart to see how damaged some of the beautiful houses are.